lee-lindley/PdfGen/README.md

-                -- right justify the formatted amount in the width of the column -- maybe next version will provide an array of format strings for numbers and dates -- but for now format your own if you do not want the defaults ,LPAD(TO_CHAR(salary,'$999,999,999.99'),16) -- leave space for sign even though we will not have one FROM a
+                -- right justify the formatted amount in the width of the column -- maybe next version will provide an array of format strings for numbers and dates -- but for now format your own if you do not want the defaults -- You can set the defaults, but they apply to all number/date columns ,LPAD(TO_CHAR(salary,'$999,999,999.99'),16) -- leave space for sign even though we will not have one FROM a
             ORDER BY department_name NULLS LAST     -- to get the aggregates after detail